DanZiti/jQuery-mouseable/README.md

 $(selector).mouseable();
 ```

-In the example above, the default hover class = "over" and the default active class = "down".
+In the example above, the default hover class is "over" and the default active class is "down".

 ##### Example with custom hover/active classes:

 ```
 $(selector).mouseable({
-	hoverClass: "foo",
+	hoverClass: 'foo',
-	activeClass: "bar"
+	activeClass: 'bar'
 });
 ```